 1. Ben lives in Sydney, Australia.
-2. Ben is 26 years old.

 3. Ben's normal job is cleaning windows.
 4. Ben is single.
 5. Ben doesn't have any children.
 6. Ben's wife works in the local theatre.
 7. They go swimming in the river at the weekend.
 8. Ben gets up at eight o'clock usually.
 9. Ben plays tennis on Thursdays.
 10. Ben gets up early on Thursdays.
 C. Now write something about yourself as in the above passage.
 My name is